-In our prior work [14], we analyze CP-related activity on Gnutella during a five-month period with no overlap with the study in this paper.
-We show that the correspondence between IP addresses and applicationlevel identifiers is not one-to-one, and propose proactive methods of differentiating the end hosts.
-In contrast, our focus in this work is on reducing file availability and characterizing peer behavior.
+The exception is our own prior work [15], where we analyze CP-related activity on Gnutella during a fivemonth period with no overlap with the study in this paper.
+In that work, we show that the correspondence between IP addresses and application-level identifiers is not one-to-one, and then propose proactive methods of differentiating the end hosts.
+In contrast, our focus in this work is on reducing availability and characterizing peer behavior.